Notice: Your browser is not supported or outdated so some features of the site might not be available.

 Our Tests

-We measure the length, width, and thickness of a headphones design when folded into their smallest format to evaluate how much space they will occupy when transporting them.
+We measure the length, width, and thickness of a pair of headphones when folded into their most compact format.
+This helps us evaluate how much space they will occupy in a bag, purse, or pocket when being transported.
+Headphones that take up a smaller volume receive a higher overall score for this test.

 Volume